 Battery life is strong, 4G is a real step forward in speed and the addition of a microSD card slot is what I'm looking for in a phone still.
 Hear that, HTC and Google?

-While the Samsung Galaxy S4 is a much better phone than the S3 and most of the competition, there are still some niggles that I can see being problematic.
+While the Samsung Galaxy S4 is a much better phone than the S3 and most of the phones that appeared at the same time, there are still some niggles that I can see being problematic.

 Samsung feels that the Galaxy S4 needs to eat up over 6GB of your 16GB allocation (on the base model) for a more 'feature rich' OS, which makes it one of the worst on the market for internal space, so be ready for that before you shell out for this ageing handset.